 Base vehicles and how they differ

-Additionally, those European motorhomes with Fiat Ducato underpinnings often have lower-powered 130hp/96kW turbodiesels, whereas the NZ and Australian manufacturers often use the more powerful 180hp/130kw engines.
+Additionally, those European motorhomes with Fiat Ducato underpinnings often have lower-powered 130hp/96kW turbo diesels, whereas the New Zealand and Australian manufacturers often use the more powerful 180hp/130kw engines.
 At RVSC we are able to buy in multiple HP levels across all brands to get the right one for you.

 Internal layout differences

-In terms of interior layout and size, New Zealand-built motorhomes tend to have more open style layout, particularly in the smaller motorhomes.
-This is especially so for Australian built ones which does work well in Antipodean landscapes.
-There’s nothing like open spaces.
+In terms of interior layout and size, New Zealand-built motorhomes tend to have a more open style layout, particularly in the smaller motorhomes.
+This is also the case for Australian built ones.

 Electricals in a motorhome

-A benefit of motorhomes that arrive from Europe and Australia, unlike North America, is that all used a similar mains voltage (220V – 240VAC) so there is no need to make any wiring changes, only the powerpoints need to be changed to suit NZ/Aust three pin plugs.
-Of course, those built in NZ are purpose-built for travel in their home country.
+A benefit of buying a motorhome that arrives from Europe or Australia, unlike North America, is that they use a similar mains voltage (220V – 240VAC) so there is no need to make any wiring changes.

 Construction techniques vary between manufacturers for coach-built motorhomes.
 Some use a frame with external cladding but most use a frameless fibreglass or aluminium composite wall structure.